Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Related Works

 \subsection{Distributed Security Solutions for WSNs}

-There is a number of publications proposing security means for WSNs that cooperate or provide a way of mutual protection.
-At first, we take a look at the paper by \acite{saxena2010dsf} which introduces a security framework concept for static heterogeneous WSNs.
-In this framework, each set of nodes has to be assigned to a cluster head (a more powerful sensor node).
-The cluster head then receives information about threat scenarios in its own cluster or by other cluster heads that are close by.
-Afterwards, it propagates the threats to other cluster heads in the WSN.
-The other cluster heads reporting the possible security breach or behavioural irregularity to their neighbours as well and consider to react based on a preset behavioural pattern.
-Clusters that consider the threat imminent for their own cluster react by redistributing security means on those based on the threat scenario.
-Therefore, the cluster head holds a set of security means which can be implemented on or revoked from the sensor nodes.
+A number of publications propose cooperating security means for WSNs that provide mutual protection.
+The paper \cite{saxena2010dsf} introduces a security framework concept for static heterogeneous WSNs.
+Each set of nodes is assigned to a cluster head (CH) (a more powerful sensor node).
+Nodes running IDSs notify their associated CH about identified threats or CH are informed by CHs in close proximity.
+If a threat is detected and communicated to a CH it will be propagated to other CHs in the WSN.
+Clusters that consider the threat imminent for their own cluster react by redistributing security means on associated nodes based on the threat scenario.
+Therefore, the CH holds a set of security means which can be implemented on or revoked from the sensor nodes.
 This allows a dynamic threat evaluation and flexible reactions.
-The proposed security framework for static heterogeneous WSNs \cite{saxena2010dsf} has been tested in a simulation that included a network with $2000$ regular nodes and $10$ gateway nodes.
-The energy consumption was only evaluated for the regular nodes, for cluster heads it was considered to have an unlimited power supply in the simulation.
-To test the simulated sensor network, seven kinds of attacks have been implemented.
-Furthermore, for the evaluation of the simulation results, the authors relied on two metrics.
-First of all, they evaluated the success rate which describes the share of nodes that are still alive after a simulated attack.
-The second parameter is the energy consumption which was evaluated as the average percentage of energy of all surviving nodes.
-In the simulation, the authors compared the introduced framework with a WSN that only implements a single fix security mean and a static multiple security scheme framework providing security against three attacks.
-The evaluation of the framework has been done by measuring two properties.
-The first property is the success rate of an attack which is represented by the percentage of nodes alive after a simulated attack.
-The second property, the energy consumption, is defined as the average percentage of remaining energy on the nodes alive after the attack simulation.
-In each simulation, $200$ sequential attacks have been launched.
-The defence and attack scenarios have been abstracted so that if a node has a defence mechanism for an attack installed, the attack will not be successful, otherwise it will compromise the node.
+The proposed security framework for static heterogeneous WSNs \cite{saxena2010dsf} has been tested in a simulation including a network with $2000$ regular nodes and $10$ gateway nodes.
+The energy consumption was only evaluated for regular nodes, for CHs it was considered unlimited.
+To test the simulated sensor network, seven abstract attack patterns have been implemented and for each scenario $200$ sequential attacks have been executed.
+The authors of \cite{saxena2010dsf} evaluated the simulation based on two metrics, the success rate (number of nodes alive after an attack) and the energy consumption (average percentage of energy of all surviving nodes).
+For comparison, WSNs implementing one security mean or multiple static security scheme frameworks have been used.
 The results show that the proposed framework provides the highest success rate while also consuming the highest amount of energy in each simulation.
-In the contribution by \acite{valero2012di}, a security framework based on \cite{saxena2010dsf} is developed and implemented on a real WSN.
+The contribution \cite{valero2012di} presents a security framework that has been developed and implemented on a real WSN based on \cite{saxena2010dsf}.
 The test of the resulting security framework has been executed on a rather small WSN with only six nodes.
-One node acted as the cluster head which communicated directly to a base station.
+One node acted as the CH which communicated directly to a base station.
 The authors assumed two kinds of attack scenarios.
 One in which only a single kind of attack is started on the WSN and one in which two kinds of attack are launched in succession.
 The results show that the WSN implementing the framework was able to recover from all tested attacks even when they have been executed successively.
-The energy consumption has not been considered in this paper.
-Both papers therefore propose a security solution with distributed security means for heterogeneous WSNs with rather powerful cluster heads.
+The energy consumption has not been considered.
+Both papers propose a security solution with distributed security means for heterogeneous WSNs with rather powerful CHs.
+The heterogeneity of the WSN is not utilised by the frameworks to which the proposed one is compared.
 The according statement from \cite{valero2012di} has very limited meaningfulness due to their limitation in executed test scenarios, measured parameters and small network size.